 Important: We updated this article in August 2023; all the information below is current and correct.
 If you were hurt or got sick on the job in the Garden State, here’s the information you need to get the New Jersey workers’ compensation benefits you’re entitled to.

-Which Employees Automatically Have New Jersey Workers’ Compensation Coverage?
+Who Gets New Jersey Workers’ Compensation Coverage?

-State law requires New Jersey workers’ compensation insurance for all employers, including LLCs.
+State law requires all employers (including LLCs) to carry New Jersey workers’ compensation insurance.
 This includes all full-time, part-time, and seasonal workers.
-However, New Jersey workers’ compensation law specifically excludes these employees from automatic coverage:
+These employees are not covered, however: